 Instructions

-- Reduce heat to medium.
-Remove excess oil from the pan, leaving about 1 tablespoon of pan juice for added flavor.
+• Reduce heat to medium.
+Remove excess oil from the pan, leaving about 1 tbsp of pan juice for added flavor.
 Pour sauce over salmon.
 Cook for 1-2 min or to the desired doneness.
 I like mine well done but still moist and juicy.
-If sauce thickens before the salmon is done, add about 1 tablespoon of water at a time.
+If sauce thickens before the salmon is done, add about 1 tbsp of water at a time.

-- Honey - can be reduced up to 1 tablespoon if you like it less sweet.
+1. Honey – can be reduced up to 1 tbsp if you like it less sweet.

 Thinner cuts of salmon require about 6 minutes of cooking time or 3 minutes per side.